RLBot/RLBotGUI/linux-install/README.md

    We won't do anything else with the sudo permission you give us.

-5. Once the shell script does it's thing, the RLBotGUI will open!
-You can now take `RLBotGUI.sh` and put it where every in your system you want.
+5. Once the shell script does its thing, the RLBotGUI will open!
+You can now take `RLBotGUI.sh` and put it wherever in your system you want.
 The RLBotGUI has been installed, and you won't need to do it again.
 (Or at least for a while.)

 ## Opening RLBotGUI after installation